 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Unique features such as a red, pulsating start button, vents that rotate open and a gear selector that rises from the center console on start-up give the 2013 Jaguar XF a high-tech feel that many rivals can’t match.
+Unique features such as vents that rotate open and a gear selector that rises from the center console on start-up give the 2013 Jaguar XF a high-tech feel that many rivals can’t match, according to critics.
 Reviewers say that the XF’s cabin is constructed with wood trim, leather and other high-quality materials.
 However, many note that the XF’s electronic features could be more user-friendly.

 - "The XF maintains Jaguar's tradition of warm, inviting interiors with a distinctively British flavor.
 Credit liberal use of aromatic leather and genuine wood or aluminum accents, plus an abundance of padded surfaces." -- Consumer Guide

 - "Although the inside of the XF is far from the spongy lounges of Jaguar's past, there's still an overall feeling of warmth and texture that the more tech-oriented interiors of Jaguar's German rivals can't generate." -- Edmunds

 - "The 2013 Jaguar XF provides an airy, upscale cabin, where rich leather covers all five seats and high-quality materials are arranged with remarkable precision." -- Kelley Blue Book

 - "Press the start button for a few moments and a few things happen.
 Naturally, the big engine roars to life, then all four vents rotate open while the aluminum-puck gear selector rises out of the center tunnel.
 The latter two are nifty party tricks, though we do wonder what happens a few years down the road when those particular parties are over.
 Still, they're fun to watch." -- Autoblog (2010)